AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 **Health Insurance Portability and Accountability Act (HIPAA)**

 The Health Insurance Portability and Accountability Act (HIPAA) is the key federal healthcare privacy law in the United States and is enforced by the U.S. Department of Health and Human Services (HHS).
 HIPAA applies to _Covered Entities_ (such as healthcare providers, insurers, and clearinghouses) and _Business Associates_ (such as those entities that provide services to covered entities).
 HIPAA requirements are set across three separate rules: Privacy Rule, Security Rule, and Breach Notification Rule.
 Adobe acts as a Business Associate for certain products, which Adobe classifies as "HIPAA-Ready Services."
 Data regulated under HIPAA is referred to as _Protected Health Information_ or PHI.
 PHI is a subset of health information that (1) is created or received by a healthcare provider, health plan, or healthcare clearinghouse, (2) relates to the past, present, or future physical or mental health or condition of an individual, the provision of healthcare to an individual, or the past, present, or future payment for the provision of healthcare to an individual, and (3) identifies the individual or with respect to which there is a reasonable basis to believe that the information can be used to identify the individual.
 The HIPAA Privacy and Security Rules require that a Covered Entity obtain written assurances from a Business Associate in the form of a Business Associate Agreement, or BAA, requiring the Business Associate to safeguard the privacy and security of the Covered Entityʼs PHI.
+For more information, see [HIPAA and Adobe Products and Services](https://www.adobe.com/trust/compliance/hipaa-ready.html) in the Adobe Trust Center.

 >[!ENDSHADEBOX]